JavaScript Unary Operators

 console.log(y); // 10Code language: JavaScript (javascript)

-When you apply the unary plus operator to a non-numeric value, it performs a number conversion using the Number() function with the rules in the following table:
+When you apply the unary plus operator to a non-numeric value, it performs a number conversion using the Number() function with the following rules:

 ValueResult